microsoft/Windows-iotcore-samples/Demos/GoPiGoXbox/readme.md

 # Windows 10 IoT GoPiGoXbox Sample

-This sample enable you to control your GoPiGo with your Xbox controller.
+This sample enables you to control your GoPiGo with your Xbox controller.
 It demonstrates how to read inputs from the Xbox controller, translate these inputs as commands ('move forward',  ' move backward', etc) and issue these commands to the GoPiGo robot.

 ### Project Description